senecajs/seneca-transport/README.md

 Let's make it interesting.
-The client will <code>listen</code> so that it can handle incoming actions, and pass them on to the appropriate server by using a _pin_.
+The client will <code>listen</code> so that it can handle incoming actions, and pass them on to the appropriate server by using a <code>pin</code>.
 The client will also define a new action that can aggregate color lookups.

 ```js